 I finish Ezekiel a third time, my mind still swirling, look over at my stack of new books fresh off the printing press from Christian publishers, page through a few of them, but nowhere find a glimpse of the God of Ezekiel I had only a moment beheld.

 Except for one.
-There’s one new title that reads differently.
-Yawning at Tigers: You Can’t Tame God So Stop Trying, is a new book written by Drew Dyck, the managing editor of Leadership Journal.
+There’s one title that reads differently.
+Yawning at Tigers: You Can’t Tame God, So Stop Trying is a book written by Drew Dyck, the managing editor of Leadership Journal.
 It’s a book that reclaims the awesome God of Ezekiel.

 Good — But Not Domesticated

 As Dyck’s title indicates, the living God of the universe is untamable.
 He’s good, but he isn’t safe.
 Try to subdue him, and you might lose an arm, or worse.